coghuynh/hunter/README.md

 ## License
-Licensed under the Apache License, V ersion 2.0 – see the [LICENSE](LICENSE) file for details.
+Licensed under the Apache License, Version 2.0 – see the [LICENSE](LICENSE) file for details.